-Germany: former Nazi guard, 101, jailed for aiding murder
+Germany: Former Nazi guard, 101, jailed for aiding murder

 However, the court considered it proven that he worked at the camp on the outskirts of Berlin between 1942 and 1945 as an enlisted member of the Nazi Party’s paramilitary wing, the German news agency dpa reported.

-“The court has come to the conclusion that, contrary to what you claim, you worked in the concentration camp as a guard for about three years,” presiding Judge Udo Lechtermann said, according to dpa, adding that in doing so, the defendant had assisted in the terror and murder machinery of the Nazis.
+“The court has come to the conclusion that, contrary to what you claim, you worked in the concentration camp as a guard for about three years,” presiding Judge Udo Lechtermann said, according to dpa.
+He added that, in doing so, the defendant had assisted in the Nazis’ terror and murder mechanism.

 “You willingly supported this mass extermination with your activity,” Lechtermann said.
 “You watched deported people being cruelly tortured and murdered there every day for three years.”